 See our video below.
 Many factors go into the HVAC load analysis including your geographical location (climate), building orientation (which direction does the front door face), r-values of your wall, roof & floor insulation, window size & type, and how many people and appliances are just a few.
 Residential Manual J load calculations have a proven track record over many decades as long as your HVAC designer puts in the correct parameters of your specific Thermal Envelope:

 For optimal energy efficiency, your home should be properly insulated from the roof down to its foundation.
 Your geographical location will determine the minimum insulation values for your walls, attic and floors based on current IECC, IRB & IRC code.
 A proper Manual J heat gain & heat loss must use correct r-values.

 Whether you have single, double or triple-pane windows has a huge impact on the required cooling load.
 And the larger the window the more heat let into the home during the summer months.
+Overhangs reduce the cooling load.
 Finally, North facing windows let in less heat than W, S or SW windows.

 In an ideal world the best practice for HVAC design is to "keep all the ductwork within the conditioned space in order to eliminate the duct losses/gains to and from the outside conditions."
 But in the real world there are one-story slab-on-grade or houses with unconditioned attics.
 Sometimes it is impossible to keep all the ductwork inside conditioned space.

 Typically an installer will put the HVAC system and ductwork completely in the attic in a slab-on-grade house.
 In a single-story house with a basement, the duct system is typically run in the basement, which is considered conditioned space provided the basement walls are insulated or there are supply registers in the basement.
 When ducts are placed outside conditioned space, the heating and cooling loads are impacted by the location of the unconditioned ducts, the R-values of the duct insulation and duct leakage.